morjuax/weather-time-city/README.md

 This tells Webpack development server to proxy our API requests to our API server, given that our Express server is running on **localhost:5000**

 ## Change file .env.example to .env
+Please add your KEY_REST_API the api.darksky.net in .env

 [Deployed app](https://test-node-ripley.herokuapp.com/)